ArjunTheAnalyst/PYTHON_AUTOMATED_TRANSACTION_REPORT_GENERATOR/README.md

 # 📊 Python Automated Transaction Report Generator

 ## 🧩 Business Problem
-Financial transaction systems generate large volumes of raw data that must be analyzed at a merchant level for:
+Financial transaction systems generate large volumes of raw data that must be analyzed at a merchant level for:<br>
-• Risk monitoring
+• Risk monitoring<br>
-• Fraud detection
+• Fraud detection<br>
-• Compliance reporting
+• Compliance reporting<br>
 • Operational insights

 Manually splitting and formatting these reports is: <br>